 (Very!)
 Singular Foliations: Treatment and Use

 Foliations appear in the study of Dynamical Systems.
 Some classical Geometric examples are orbits of Lie group actions and the symplectic foliation of a Poisson manifold.
 In most cases these foliations are singular.
-Important examples of singular foliations also arise in Representation Theory, e.g. the Bruhat decomposition of a Grassmannian.
-And in Analysis: Hoermander showed that the propagation of singularities follows the integral curves of the Hamiltonian vector field associated with the principal symbol.
+Other important examples arise in Representation Theory, e.g. the Bruhat decomposition of a Grassmannian.
+Also in Analysis: Hoermander showed that the propagation of singularities follows the integral curves of the Hamiltonian vector field associated with the principal symbol.
 In general, singular foliations are much more common than the regular ones.

 I'm concerned with (very) singular foliations.
 My work focuses on understanding the topology of the associated leaf space, which is usually quite pathological.
 I use Noncommutative Geometry (NCG) for this purpose.